Mass Fatality Events and Disaster Victim Identification

 The solution is to have systems and equipment available immediately for use by first responders that make data recording and traceability easier, more efficient, and standardized from the moment remains are found until their final deposition.

 Durable grave site markers that will last over time are also essential.
-While the expectation is that human remains that are buried under a temporary marker will be identified and reinterred with a permanent marker, the reality is that many remains will not be quickly identified.
-A durable marker will ensure that there is tangible evidence of where remains are buried and ensure that they are traceable.
-When hundreds or even thousands of people are killed it is critical that first responders can preserve evidence of where remains were recovered from and where they are buried so that they can be identified later and returned to their loved ones.
+While the expectation is that human remains buried under a temporary marker will be identified and reinterred with a permanent marker, the reality is that many remains will not be quickly identified.
+A durable marker will ensure that there is tangible evidence of where remains are buried and that they are traceable.
+When hundreds or even thousands of people are killed, it is critical that first responders can preserve evidence of where remains were recovered from and where they are buried so that they can be identified later and returned to their loved ones.